The Dr. Layne Norton Podcast

 Ice baths and high-dose antioxidants after resistance training blunt hypertrophy by suppressing the acute reactive oxygen species response that activates anabolic pathways.
 Acute cortisol elevation actually correlates with muscle growth.

-"Cortisol, as much as people talk about that as the boogeyman of catabolic processes, it is actually correlated with muscle hypertrophy from an acute standpoint."
+"That's why we need to be very careful.
+By the way, cortisol, as much as people talk about that as the boogeyman of catabolic processes, it is actually correlated with muscle hypertrophy from an acute standpoint.
+So the acute upregulation is probably the only hormone that's been shown, at least to my knowledge, that has a"

 Higher training volume produces more hypertrophy, but study sample sizes limit certainty